Hearst Enterprise Reporting Winners Named

 Judging the writing competition this year are: Jennifer Sizemore, Vice President/Editor-in-Chief, MSNBC.com and Executive Producer, NBC News; Ward Bushee, Editor and Executive Vice President, The San Francisco Chronicle; and Marty Kaiser, Editor and Senior Vice President, Milwaukee Journal Sentinel.

-There were 118 students from 65 universities who participated in this competition.
-Samples of winning work can be viewed in the monthly winners section of our Web site, www.hearstawards.org, which is updated shortly after each competition.
+There were 81 students from 46 universities who participated in this competition.
+Samples of winning work can be viewed in the monthly winners section of the website which is updated shortly after each competition.

 Contact: